Marilena-C/GenerateSwTeam/README.md

 ## Usage

 - This application is using npm inquirer package to collect user's input and Jest to run the unit tests.
-When the user considers that they've got all of the team members added, they exit the application, and the HTML file is generated.
+- When the user considers that they've got all of the team members added, they exit the application, and the HTML file is generated.

-- To initialize the app, run 'node index' in terminal
+- To initialize the app, run **node index** in Terminal

 ## Links

 GitHub repository: https://github.com/Marilena-C/GenerateSwTeamPage